 EFW will implement burst diagnostic modes (TBD) that allow us to record and playback brief intervals of data during instrument check out and calibration.

+Reconfiguration of Burst Trigger System

+Burst trigger algorithms will be changed through time tagged commands to the instrument and will not be changed autonomously by instrument software (TBR).

 Documentation of Mode History and Purpose